Horizons

 Curated by Dan Ahwa

-Grounded in this understanding, curator and journalist Dan Ahwa presents a series of works documenting seven artists engaged in contemporary expressions of taonga/measina (treasures).
+Grounded in this understanding, curator, creative director, and journalist Dan Ahwa presents a series of selected works documenting seven artists engaged in contemporary expressions of taonga/measina (treasures), offering his interpretation of Gafa.

-Focusing on pieces created for the head and neck – the most sacred parts of the body in the Pacific – the exhibition brings together works that balance cultural continuity with individual expression.
-From the sculptural presence of ceremonial headdresses to the intricacy of hand-worked fibres, each piece reflects a deep connection to heritage, material, and form.
+Focusing on works created for the head and neck — among the most sacred parts of the body in many Pacific cultures — the exhibition brings together pieces that balance cultural continuity with individual expression.
+From sculptural ceremonial forms to finely hand-worked fibre works, each piece reflects a deep relationship to heritage, material, and form.